Edigar Junio

-Edigar Junio Teixeira Lima (born 6 May 1991), known as Edigar Junio, is a Brazilian footballer who plays as a forward for Japanese club V-Varen Nagasaki.
+Edigar Junio Teixeira Lima (born 6 May 1991), known as Edigar Junio, is a Brazilian footballer who plays as a forward for Japanese club FC Imabari.

 Club career

 Edigar Junio Teixeira Lima was born in Gama, Federal District, joined Atlético Paranaense's youth setup in 2008, after starting it out at Paraná Soccer Technical Center.
 He made his first team – and Série A –debut on 30 June 2011, coming on as a second half substitute for Paulo Baier and scoring his side's only in a 1–3 away loss against Fluminense.

 On 13 July, Edigar Junio renewed his link with Furacão until 2016.
 He subsequently lost his place in the main squad, being assigned to the under-23's, which were playing in Campeonato Paranaense.

 On 10 June 2013, Edigar Junio was loaned to Série B's Joinville, along with teammate Bruno Costa.
 He remained at JEC in 2014, and scored 12 goals as his side was crowned champions.

 In January 2015, Edigar Junio returned to Atlético, being assigned in the main squad.